 About John Anthony Dunne

-John is currently a PhD Candidate at the University of St Andrews working under Prof. NT Wright.
+John holds a PhD from the University of St Andrews where he worked under Prof. NT Wright.

 search the site

 Billy on The Sacrament of Pokemon Great insight Jack!
 Love your creativity and connections